Busting the myths about cyber hacks: “It won’t happen to me”

-A cyber insurance policy primarily acts as a breach response service, with the pharma or R&D policyholder being connected with a dedicated breach manager who will triage their cyber event, consult on the most effective way of responding to the attack, and then manage the technical response – with all costs being directly billed to the insurer.
+A cyber insurance policy primarily acts as a breach response service.
+With the pharma or R&D policyholder being connected with a dedicated breach manager who will triage their cyber event, consult on the most effective way of responding to the attack, and then manage the technical response – with all costs being directly billed to the insurer.

 This involves the appointment of an expert IT forensics team to support the organisation in identifying the cause of the intrusion, and correcting the network breach.
-Should the organisation not have insurance, this is often a very expensive cost for them to carry themselves.
+If the organisation does not have insurance, this is often a very expensive cost for them to carry themselves.
 Identifying the expertise required and negotiating a rate for the work is not something most organisations will have time for immediately following an attack.